 Does traditional budgeting work?

 The short answer is – not ideally.
-But yes, if you are a small firm and you don’t have many overheads to include into your budget, then you may choose traditional budgeting.
+But yes, if you are a small firm and you don’t have many overheads to include in your budget, then you may choose traditional budgeting.
 Though, zero-based budgeting can be way more superior to traditional budgeting since you can think about the next year with a blank slate.

 So given the choice between traditional budgeting and zero-based budgeting, any firm irrespective of the size or revenue should go for zero-based budgeting without a tinge of doubt.
-The only exception is the firm which has issues with centralized process and adapting to change.
+The only exception is the firm which has issues with centralized processes and adapting to change.

 - What is Flexible Budget?

 - What is Incremental IRR?

 - Why Zero-Based Budgeting Concept?

 - Traditional vs Zero Based Budgeting Differences!